 We can easily configure global rate limits, but how can we make them dynamic?

 In a previous post I explored how to add account-specific IP whitelisting in a Rails/rack app.
-This post follows the same pattern — this time adding per-account rate limiting.
+This post explores similar problem space, this time adding per-account rate limiting.

 We generally add global rate limits via nginx or CDN - a limit of X requests per minute/hour for a particular IP.
 But some customer accounts in my application needed extra limits for API usage and were willing to pay more for it 💰, however the default limit should stay for remaining customers.
 This meant the global CDN rate limit would not work.